The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 Agile Retrospectives as a team-building artefact

-I personally use some of my Agile Retrospectives as a team building activity.
+I use some of my Agile Retrospectives as a team building activity.
 Sometimes when working as a team, things get rough, and it’s difficult to set them back on track.

 The retrospective is the perfect place to do a couple of team building activities to bring harmony back to the team.